 - Preparation Steps

-Char the Ingredients: Use an open flame or your oven’s broiler setting to char the onion and ginger.
-They should look slightly blackened.
-This step infuses a delightful smoky aroma into the broth. - Cooking
+Char the Ingredients: Use an open flame or broiler to char the onion and ginger until slightly blackened for a smoky aroma in the broth. - Cooking

-Broth Preparation: Add the charred onion and ginger to the aromatic spices in the pot.
-Pour the beef broth over these ingredients.
-Now, stir in the 2 tbsp of sugar.
+Broth Preparation: Add the charred onion and ginger to the pot.
+Pour in the beef broth, then stir in the sugar.

-Simmering: Bring the contents of the pot to a boil.
-Once boiling, reduce the heat and let it simmer gently for a minimum of 30 minutes.
-This duration allows the flavors to intermingle and intensify. - Blending & Final Touches
+Simmering: Bring the broth to a boil, then reduce heat and let it simmer for at least 30 minutes to develop rich flavors. - Blending & Final Touches

-Garnish Preparation: Have your beef sirloin thinly sliced and ready.
-Similarly, prepare the bean sprouts, green onions, and cilantro. - Serving
+Garnish Preparation: Slice the beef sirloin thinly.
+Prepare the bean sprouts, green onions, and cilantro. - Serving

-The Grand Finale: Gently ladle the simmered, hot broth over the contents of each bowl.
-It should beautifully cook the beef slices. - Accompaniments: Offer lime wedges, Sriracha, and hoisin sauce on the side, allowing each person to customize their Pho experience.
+The Grand Finale: Ladle hot broth over each bowl, allowing it to cook the beef slices slightly. - Accompaniments: Serve with lime wedges, Sriracha, and hoisin sauce, so everyone can customize their Pho to taste.

 - EQUIPMENT LIST